News

 Do you consider that the Master's has given you a good training to face the PFM?

-Yes, the Master's taught me to face new knowledge challenges on my own and to adapt and find solutions to situations and concepts I had never encountered before.
+Yes, the master's degree taught me to face new challenges on my own at knowledge and to adapt and provide solutions to situations and concepts unknown until now.